 How to make a complaint

-You can call us, write to us or email us about your complaint, and we’ll be pleased to help.
-Here's how to get in touch.
+You can call, write to us or email us about your complaint and we’ll be happy to help.

 Step 1: Contact us

 The first step is to contact our Supporter Relations Team.
-The best way to do this is by phone, as then we can find out exactly what’s happened and try to resolve the situation - call us on 808 169 5155 (Monday - Friday, from 9am-5pm)
+The best way to do this is by phone, as then we can find out exactly what’s happened and try to resolve the situation.

 Step 2: Taking your complaint further